-- Describe the basic tenets of four major theoretical models underlying vocational counselling.
+- Describe and discuss the basic tenets of major theoretical models underlying vocational counselling.

-- Outline effective procedures for problem clarification and goal formulation.
+- Outline effective procedures for problem clarification and goal formulation related to career counselling.

 - Discuss the application of relevant ethical principles.

-- Describe the considerations accruing to special populations and settings.
+- Describe the considerations accruing to diversity and multicultural counselling, as well as application to special populations and settings.

 Course Guidelines for previous years are viewable by selecting the version desired.
 If you took this course and do not see a listing for the starting semester/year of the course, consider the previous version as the applicable version.